-Also a very popular choice, this hike is the easiest of the hikes that enter the canyon from the rim.
+The Queen's Garden Trail is also a very popular choice among the various Bryce Canyon hikes.
+This trail is the easiest of the hikes that enter the canyon from the rim.

 Sunset Campground, North Campground and Bryce Lodge.
 Bryce Canyon Lodge is probably the closest, but none of them are very far away.

 Skipping through Masterworks Travel’s 22 min video can give you an idea of what to expect along the Queen's Garden trail.

 One of the more difficult routes, the trail begins at Bryce point.
 When you start out you will have a panoramic view of hoodoo rock formations and the Tropic Valley.

 Shortly after beginning you will descend quickly to the canyon floor, switch backing through hoodoo formations.

 As the trail continues to wind its way down, you will reach a junction in the path.
 This is the beginning of the loop and it can be hiked in either direction.

 If you travel in a clockwise direction, the beginning section undulating, followed by a steep climb at the end.

 Sunset Campground, North Campground and Bryce Lodge.
 Sunset Campground is closest.